 If you have used the macOS 10.15 for a while, you must have saved many passwords with it as such as passwords for Google related accounts and newly changed FaceBook/Twitter/Apple ID passwords.
 After you downgrade to an older version, it is very likely that you will lose them.
 Therefore, it is recommended that you write down them now.

 By now, you have had adequate backup of your data on the Mac running macOS Catalina and saved your passwords.
 You can move on to erase the Mac drive and downgrade from macOS Catalina.

 Downgrading Mac operating system will definitely need you to erase Mac drive, so let's begin with how to erase Mac drive.

 Before proceeding, make sure your Mac is connected to the Internet and connected to power if it is a laptop such as MacBook, MacBook Air or MacBook Pro.
 Because the process will take a while, you definitely don't want your laptop to shut itself down halfway.

 Warning: The instructions described below might cause permanent data loss because startup disk will be formatted and macOS will be reinstalled onto it.
 Do not proceed without full backups.
 Go back to the previous section to back your data up now!

 Follow the steps below to erase Mac startup disk:

-Step 1: Click on the Apple icon at the left top corner and choose Restart, hold down Command + R keys immediately after the Mac shuts down.
+Step 1: Click on the Apple icon at the left top corner and choose Restart, and then press one of the following keys to boot into macOS Recovery Mode:

-Step 2: Release the keys until Apple logo shows up.
+Step 2: Release the keys until Apple logo shows up or you see it's loading startup options.
 The Mac now boots into macOS Recovery mode.